MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationclient/nf-uiautomationclient-iuiautomation6-get_connectionrecoverybehavior.md

 This property is read/write.

-## -parameters

-See remarks.

 ## -remarks

+### Parameters

-### -param connectionRecoveryBehaviorOptions [in]
+`connectionRecoveryBehaviorOptions` [in]

+Type: **ConnectionRecoveryBehaviorOptions**

-Value indicating whether events are filtered.
-The default is [CoalesceEventsOptions_Disabled](ne-uiautomationclient-coalesceeventsoptions.md).
+Value indicating whether provider request timeouts are adjusted.
+The default is [ConnectionRecoveryBehaviorOptions_Disabled](ne-uiautomationclient-connectionrecoverybehavioroptions.md).

 ## -see-also